charlesmentuni/charlesmentwebsite/README.md

 # Charles Ment Personal Web Page

 This project aims to create a personal web page in order to showcase my projects and achievements.
 To make this project more challenging, I decided to enclose the information inside a fake terminal.
 This not only makes the problem more difficult, but also makes it more interactive with the user.
+Undertaking this task requires proper commenting of code and strong organisation.

 ### Added Functionality